mhatzl/mantra/README.md

 ## Referencing

-Requirement IDs may be referenced in the implementation and/or tests of your system/project using the syntax `[req:your_req_id]`.
+Requirement IDs may be referenced in the implementation and/or tests of your system/project using the syntax `[req:req_id]`.
 This syntax should be independent enough in most programming languages that *mantra* can distinguish an expression from a requirement reference.

 **Example:**